Get more details about this project

 Then roll each batch into a ball.

-then gently push it onto the skewer and place it onto a tray to dry as normal.
+Gently push a ball onto the skewer and place it onto a tray to dry as normal.

 It is also great for using up the scraping from the bottom of the pan.